Vishnu Ganesh Pingle

-Vishnu Ganesh Pingle (2 January 1888 – 16 November 1915) was an Indian revolutionary and a member of the Ghadar Party who was one of those executed in 1915 following the Lahore conspiracy trial for his role in the Ghadar conspiracy.
+Vishnu Ganesh Pingle (2 January 1888 – 16 November 1915) was an Indian revolutionary and a key member of the Ghadar Party.
+Born in Pune, Maharashtra, he studied engineering at the University of Washington before returning to India to lead revolutionary efforts.
+Pingle collaborated with leaders like Rash Behari Bose and Sachin Sanyal in organizing the Ghadr mutiny of 1915, which aimed to trigger a nationwide armed uprising against British rule.
+Arrested in Meerut with explosives, he was executed at Lahore Central Jail alongside Kartar Singh Sarabha.
+Despite his sacrifice at a young age, Pingle remains a largely unsung hero.

 Early life

 Vishnu Ganesh Pingle was born on 2 January 1888 to a Marathi speaking Deshastha Rigvedi Brahmin family Talegaon Dhamdhere, near Poona District, in the Bombay Presidency.
 The youngest of nine siblings, Pingle grew up in a loving family and at the age of nine was admitted to the primary school in Talegaon Dabhade.
 In 1905, Pingle enrolled at the Maharashtra Vidyalaya in Poona which at the time was linked to the Bombay University.
 While at school, Pingle came under the influence of the nationalist movement of the time, and actively participated in the movement under V. D. Savarkar.
 However, Pingle later transferred to the Samarth Vidyalaya in Talegoan Dabhade in 1908 following the closure of Maharashtra Vidyalay due to shortage of funds.
 However, his early involvement in the nationalist movement left a lasting imprint.

 In 1910, Samartha Vidyalaya was closed by the British Government.
 Vishnu left for Mumbai and found employment in Govindrao Potdar's Pioneer Alkali works at Mahim.
 Mr. Potdar was a nationalist and an expert at explosives.
 He belonged to the Nationalist Group and introduced Vishnu to his associates.
 One of them was Hari Laxman Patil, a lawyer from Vasai, with whom Vishnu came to form a close friendship.
 At the height of the Swadeshi movement, inspired by the Japanese handloom industry, Pingle began his own small Swadeshi loom at Ausa, near Latur.
 However, Pingle's ambition was to be an engineer.